Jerinyohannan/Library-management-system/README.md

 5. IssueStatus
 6. ReturnStatus

+# Dataset used
 Used a dataset to insert datas in Books table that dataset is also uploaded with this as Books new.CSV
+# Sql Queries
+main Sql Queries uploaded with this as library-management-system.sql

 # Triggers used in this mangement system
 * before_issue_book_to_customer(created trriger before inserting the data into issuestatus to not select avoid entering book not available by checking the books table)